Rupthya/windows-10/readme.md

 Value={windows key}
 ```

-## Installation
 1. Physically disconnect the device from all networks.
 2. Select the desired Language, Time and currency format, Keyboard or input method.
 3. Select "Install now", enter the product key and accept the license terms.
 4. Select "Custom: Install Windows only (advanced)".
 5. Partition the drive(s) and manually format the "Primary" partition.
-6. Select "Customise" on the first boot and disable *everything*.
+6. Wait for the installation to complete, remove the installation media and reboot.
-8. Chose a username without spaces starting with a capital letter.
+7. Chose a username without spaces starting with a capital letter.
-9. Skip the "Meet Cortana" setup.
+8. Skip network connection settings.
+9. Disable every available option.

+Keep the system disconnected from the network during the following steps.

 ## Hostname
 Change your hostname and NetBIOS name.